jasonsbarr/how-to-think-like-a-programmer/manuscript/02-simple-data.md

 Open the `chapter01` folder from the course files in your text editor and create a new file called `examples.js`.
 The `.js` extension lets your editor and Node.js know the file contains JavaScript code.
 Then code along with the examples below.

 Unfortunately, you won't be able to use Node.js to execute the code in this file because it contains code that will throw errors.
-This is intentional, because the error-producing code is necessary for examples.
-At the end of the chapter I'll give you some code you can run and show you how to run it.
+This is intentional, because the error-producing code is necessary for some of the examples.
+At the end of the chapter I'll give you some code you can write and run yourself, and show you how to run it.

 ## Atomic Expressions